agentrickard/linker/README.md

 "string" is a node title or taxonomy term.
 * Create a plugin system to register additional types of entities to be used with the filter.
-* Create a manes to generate placeholder content if the string fails to match any targets.
+* Create a means to generate placeholder content if the string fails to match any targets.